Site Search

 1. Different architectures

-NVIDIA's GPU architecture has repeated generations from Kepler → Maxwell → Pascal → Volta → Ampere.
-Each generation of these architectures improves application performance, improves power efficiency, adds major new computing features, and simplifies GPU programming.
+NVIDIA's GPU architecture has evolved over the years from Kepler to Maxwell to Pascal to Volta to Ampere to Blackwell.
+Each generation of these architectures has delivered improved application performance, improved power efficiency, added major new computing features, and simplified GPU programming.

 Jetson Nano uses the Maxwell architecture announced in 2014, featuring large dedicated shared memory, shared memory atomics, and more active thread blocks per SM, delivering application performance far superior to previous architectures. increase.